itsored/compound-mini/README.md

 # Compound Mini App

-A decentralized lending and borrowing application, integrating with Compound Protocol for on-chain DeFi operations.
+A **Telegram Mini App** for decentralized lending and borrowing, integrating with Compound Protocol for on-chain DeFi operations.
+Built with Next.js and optimized for Telegram's WebApp environment.

+## 🎯 What is This?

+This is a **Telegram Mini App** (not a traditional web application) that allows users to:
+- Supply WETH assets to earn interest
+- Borrow USDC against supplied collateral
+- Monitor portfolio health and positions
+- Manage DeFi positions directly from Telegram

+The app is designed to run inside Telegram's WebApp environment, providing a native mobile experience with seamless wallet integration.

-## Features
+## ✨ Features

-- 🏦 **Supply Assets**: Deposit tokens to earn interest
+- 🏦 **Supply Assets**: Deposit WETH to earn interest on Compound Protocol
-- 💰 **Borrow Assets**: Borrow against your supplied collateral
+- 💰 **Borrow Assets**: Borrow USDC against your supplied WETH collateral
-- 📊 **Portfolio Analytics**: Track your lending positions and health factor
+- 📊 **Portfolio Analytics**: Real-time tracking of lending positions and health factor
-- 🔄 **Real-time Rates**: Live interest rates and market data
+- 🔄 **Live Rates**: Dynamic interest rates and market data from Compound
-- 🎯 **Health Factor Monitoring**: Automated risk management
+- 🎯 **Health Factor Monitoring**: Automated risk management and position tracking
-- 🌐 **Multi-Network Support**: Local mainnet fork and Sepolia testnet
+- 🌐 **Multi-Network Support**: Local mainnet fork (development) and Sepolia testnet (production)
-- 📱 **Responsive UI**: Modern, mobile-first design
+- 📱 **Telegram Native**: Optimized for Telegram's WebApp environment with native UI integration
+- 🔐 **Wallet Integration**: Seamless wallet connection via WalletConnect and injected wallets
+- 👤 **Guest Mode**: Explore the app without connecting a wallet

-## Requirements
+## 📋 Requirements

-- Node.js version ≥ 18.18.0
+- **Node.js** version ≥ 18.18.0
-- npm or yarn package manager
+- **npm** or **pnpm** package manager
-- Git
+- **Git**
+- **Telegram Bot Token** (for testing as a miniapp)
+- **Alchemy or Infura API Key** (for blockchain RPC access)
+- **WalletConnect Project ID** (for wallet connections)

-## Quick Start
+## 🚀 Quick Start

 ### 1. Clone the Repository